 Inform participants in the neutral condition that one group will consist of participants who provided the highest estimates for the number of dots and the other group will consist of those who provided the lowest estimates.

-Randomly assign half of these participants to “under-estimators” and the other half to “over-estimators”
+Randomly assign half of these participants to “under-estimators” and the other half to “over-estimators”.

 Inform participants in the value condition that one group will consist of participants who provided more accurate estimates for the number of dots and the other group will consist of those who provided less accurate estimates.